Brandon1234/CIS-3250-Sec2-Group5/README.md

 ## Changes
 In order to make changes to the repository, create a new branch from main and commit changes to files in the src folder.
 Files have various responsibilites according to name, and the main file is "CIS3250-legacy-calculator.c"

+## Testing
+The Unit_Testing branch contains the final files to run the test harness.
+Compile the test_harness.c file and that will run all the tests.